Cyril Seelenmeyer: Military

 Volunteering for service in the First AIF in August 1914 almost immediately after his graduation, and having been attached to the 4th Brigade, he served in the Middle East and in Europe with the Army Veterinary Corps during the First World War.

 In October 1914, he was appointed Captain; and, on 16 April 1918, he was promoted to Major.
 He was mentioned in General Haig's despatches of 7 April 1918.

 Military Cross

 He was awarded the Military Cross "in connexion with military operations in France and Flanders" in the 1918 King's Birthday Honours in June 1918.

 "For devotion to duty and most efficient service during the period 22 September 1917 to the 24 the February 1918 and including all the operation leading up to the capture of the Broodseinde Ridge (East of Ypres).

-This Officer has performed his duties in a efficient manner notwithstanding shellfire and aeroplane bombing attacks to which the animals under his care were frequently subject.
+This Officer has performed his duties in an efficient manner notwithstanding shellfire and aeroplane bombing attacks to which the animals under his care were frequently subject.

 It was largely owing to his ready assistance, care and skill, that the pack animals were enabled to keep the Batteries supplied with ammunition, notwithstanding their heavy expenditure during the above operations."